 Charging taper above 60%

 Like all LFP batteries, the Dolphin tapers charging speed above 60-70% SOC.
-While you can safely charge to 100% daily, the last 30% will take significantly longer than the first 60%.
+While LFP batteries can generally be charged to 100%, the last 30% will take significantly longer than the first 60%.
+Check your owner's manual for recommended charge limits.

 Charger power limitation